-The Marché Forville
+The Marché Forville food market

-Cannes has some lovely food markets, not least the Marché Forville.
-It’s open for antiques on a Monday, but every other day, it’s where you can find seasonal fruit and vegetables grown by local farmers.
-Many sell cooked meats, seafood and other homemade delicacies.
-The Forville Market is also the best place to find socca, the local delicacy.
-It’s a chickpea pancake, fried over a very hot heat, and served much like a crepe in a paper wrapper.
+Cannes has some lovely food markets, including the Marché Forville.
+It’s open for antiques on Mondays, but every other day it’s a great place to buy seasonal fruit and vegetables grown by local farmers.
+Many stalls also sell cooked meats, seafood and other homemade delicacies.
+The Forville Market is the best place to find socca, a local delicacy in Cannes.
+This chickpea pancake is fried over very high heat and served much like a crepe in a paper wrapper.

 The colourful history

 Arriving in the 18th century for winter, visitors from abroad came to Cannes for the marvellous weather and amazing scenery, and there are plenty of interesting stories regarding the people who have made the town their home.
 English Chancellor Lord Brougham was forced to stop in the little village of Le Suquet (before it became the bigger town of Cannes) on his way to Italy in the 1830s because of a cholera outbreak.
 Brougham loved Cannes so much that he bought extensive land and built Château Eléonore here, named in honour of his daughter.
 Others followed suit: Russian dukes partied; a future King of England met his mistress; and British Prime Minister Gladstone recuperated from an illness.

 Cannes is full of beautiful beaches.
 If you don’t want to pay to hang out at the beach, you could instead choose to make your way to a public one.
 Plage de la Bocca, Plage du Midi and Palm Beach are particularly popular beaches in Cannes – the latter is on the headland in Cannes and very family friendly.
 For a more exclusive experience, visit Plage du Goéland, where you can hire a sun-lounger (from which you will be waited on), reserve a table for lunch and store your valuables in a locker.
 Check out their Facebook page for up-to-date details on opening hours and menus.